-- 1. how relevant village design statements and conservation area appraisals have been taken into account; - 2. how the design of new housing scores highly with the Hartlepool Rural Plan Working Group's Checklist as set out in appendix 4; - 3. how the design helps to create a sense of place and reinforces the character of the village or rural area by being individual, respecting the local vernacular building character, safeguarding and enhancing the heritage assets of the area, landscape and biodiversity features; - 4. how the design helps to reinforce the existing streetscape or green public spaces by facing onto them - 5. how the design preserves and enhances significant views and vistas; - 6. how the design incorporates the highest standards of energy efficiency; - 7. how the design demonstrates that it can be accessed safely from the highway and incorporates sufficient parking spaces; - 8. how the development has been made accessible to people with limited mobility; - 9. how the design uses sustainable surface water management solutions in new developments to reduce all water disposal in public sewers and manage the release of surface water including fluvial water; - 10. how the design ensures that safety and security has been taken into account; - 11. how the design ensures that homes are flexible to meet the changing needs of future generations, and - 12. how the agricultural grading of land has been taken into account.
-Development should avoid areas of best and most versatile agricultural land and those areas classed as Grade 1, 2 and 3A in the Agricultural Land Classification.
+- 1. how relevant village design statements and conservation area appraisals have been taken into account; - 2. how the design of new housing scores against the Hartlepool Rural Plan Working Group's Checklist as set out in appendix 4; - 3. how the design helps to create a sense of place and reinforces the character of the village or rural area by being individual, respecting the local vernacular building character, safeguarding and enhancing the heritage assets of the area, landscape and biodiversity features; - 4. how the design helps to reinforce the existing streetscape or green public spaces by facing onto them - 5. how the design preserves and enhances significant views and vistas; - 6. how the design demonstrates that it can be accessed safely from the highway and incorporates sufficient parking spaces; - 7. how the design uses sustainable surface water management solutions in new developments to reduce all water disposal in public sewers and manage the release of surface water into fluvial water and; - 8. how the design ensures that homes are flexible to meet the changing needs of future generations.